 Your goal in attaining knowledge is three-fold:

 First, learn everything you can about how to push your current equipment to its absolute limit.

 Second, learn everything you can to try to make sure that any new equipment you acquire will still be useful with future upgrades.
 For instance, you might buy today a relatively inexpensive astronomical camera as your prime shooter but with an eye toward making it your guide camera when you acquire a better camera down the road.

 Third, learn everything you can to hone your skills.
-The one piece of equipment in your astrophotography rig that can't be replaced or upgraded is you.
+The one piece of equipment in your astrophotography rig that can't be replaced is you.
 But your capabilities as an astrophotographer can be enhanced with knowledge and practice and this is the least expensive way to improve your astrophotography results.

 Start From the Ground and Work Up

 Let's assume for the moment that you've studied and you've established your goals and know that, in time, you're going to be going after those small, way out there dim fuzzies.
 Let's also assume that you've established a budget and, over the long run, it's somewhere close to that minimum $10,000 amount for a quality rig but your initial expenditures have to be substantially less than that.
 It's tempting to then pull out your Visa card and go buy that way cool telescope and camera while skimping on the mount.
 Don't do it!

 The place to start is at ground level.
 Plan on spending a minimum of half of your long term budget on the mount and let that be your first acquisition even if you have to skimp for now on the scope and camera equipment.
 Having a mount that will do a good job of tracking an object in the night sky eliminates a huge amount of frustration when you're starting out and you can always upgrade to better cameras and scopes later on.
 The mount you select, perhaps more than anything else determines what you can shoot and how well you can shoot it.